Probate Q&A Series

 • If the amendment is invalid, probate the original will in the home county.

-• Obtain Letters Testamentary by filing a petition and certified death certificate with the clerk of superior court.
+• Obtain Letters Testamentary by filing the will and the required probate application or petition, along with other required documents, with the clerk of superior court.

 • Inventory all assets, distinguishing probate from non-probate items.